Victorgf00/nn4cast/README.md

     # when deleting, it flattens the array
     'replace_nans_with_0_predictor': False,
     'replace_nans_with_0_predictant': False,

-    # Years for output
-    'years_finally_x': np.arange(1940, 2019+1, 1),
-    'years_finally_y': np.arange(1941, 2020+1, 1),
-    'jump_year': 1, #this is necesary when the predictor and predictand has different years for each sample (default=0)

-    # Reference period: period for computing the mean and standard deviation
-    'reference_period': [1950, 2000],

-    # Train, validation, and testing years: if dealing with X and Y of different years for each sample,
-    # the years policy is from the input (X)
-    'train_years': [1940, 1989],
-    'validation_years': [1990, 1999],
-    'testing_years': [2000, 2019],

     # Neural network hyperparameters (default parameters)
     'layer_sizes': [1024, 256, 64],